stablekernel/aqueduct/source/docs/http/request_sink.md

 Also, because static methods cannot be overridden in Dart, it is important that you ensure the name and signature of `initializeApplication` exactly matches what is shown in these code samples.
 The analyzer can't help you here, unfortunately.

-### Use RequestSink's Constructor to Initialize Resources and Isolate-Specific Configurations
+### Use RequestSink's Constructor to Initialize Service and Isolate-Specific Configurations

-A resource, in this context, is something your application will use to fulfill requests.
-A database connection is an example of a resource.
-Resources should be created the constructor of a `RequestSink` and stored as properties.
+A service, in this context, is something your application will use to fulfill requests.
+A database connection is an example of a service.
+Services should be created the constructor of a `RequestSink` and stored as properties.

 The constructor of a `RequestSink` must be unnamed and take a single argument of type `ApplicationConfiguration`.
 This instance of `ApplicationConfiguration` will have the same values as the instance in the previous initialization step (`initializeApplication`).
 The configuration contains a path to the configuration file that the application was started with (this defaults to `config.yaml`).
 This file often contains values that set up things like database connections:

-The values in `ApplicationConfiguration` often contain the details for the resources that should be created - like database connection information.
+The values in `ApplicationConfiguration` often contain the details for the services that should be created - like database connection information.
 Here is an example:

 ```dart
 class MySink extends RequestSink {